 Many of us learned the hard way that when you knock on the psychopath’s door, no one’s home.
 There’s a reason for that.

 This also explains the psychopath’s “sixth sense” ability to read people so well, that uncanny ability he or she has to easily see who is vulnerable, to know which target will respond to him, to know just the right words to say, to quickly learn your deepest desires so he can pretend to fulfill them, and to learn your deepest fears and insecurities so he can inflict the most damage when the inevitable boredom and contempt a psychopath experiences set in.
 The psychopath’s sixth sense — and his charm — come directly from his abilities to be completely present, to focus completely on his prey, and to have self-gratification as his only goal.

 How charming is that?

-Three years after writing this post, I came across research that explains the intense focus of the psychopath.
+Three years after writing this post, I came across research that helps to explain the intense focus of the psychopath.